 Unlike the other opioid receptor subtypes, the kappa opioid receptor (KOR) is not associated with the development of physical dependence or the abuse potential of opiate drugs (e.g., heroin, morphine).
 Therefore, medications that act at the KOR could have broad therapeutic potential for addressing addiction, pain, as well as other mental disorders.
 The leading compound in this context is JDTic because its specific binding to the KOR has been shown to reduce relapse to cocaine seeking in animal models.
 JDTic is currently in clinical trials to assess its safety and tolerability in humans.

 In this new study, scientists produced a high resolution three-dimensional image of JDTic bound to the human KOR.
 By mapping all the points of contact between JDTic and the human KOR, researchers were able to see how the two fit together.
 The emerging picture reveals critical new information that helps explain why JDTic binds so tightly and specifically to this particular opioid receptor.
 This advance opens the door to the development of compounds targeting the KOR with improved therapeutic profiles, including that of non-addictive pain medications.

-More information: The study by Wu et al., can be found at: www.nature.com .
-For information on prescription drug abuse, go to: www.drugabuse.gov/drugs-abuse/… cription-medications .
+The study by Wu et al., can be found at: www.nature.com .
+For information on prescription drug abuse, go to: www.drugabuse.gov/drugs-abuse/prescription-medications .